-In 1921, following the partition of Ireland, the workhouse became Route District Hospital.
+The workhouse closed in 1918.
+Following the partition of Ireland in 1921, the site became Route District Hospital.
 The fever hospital was subsequently demolished and some remodelling of the other buildings was carried out in 1937.
 The hospital buildings were demolished in 2003 to make way for a housing development.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.

 - Public Record Office of Northern Ireland, 2 Titanic Boulevard, Titanic Quarter, Belfast BT3 9HQ.
 Holdings include: Guardians' minute books (1840-1948); Dispensary minute books (1852-99); Workhouse registers (1843-1939); Admissions and discharges (1940-43); Indoor relief lists (1943-8); Outdoor relief register (1847-8); Outdoor relief lists (1928); Outward letter books (1899-1939); In Letters (1900-26); etc.

 - Pauper to patient: A History of the Route Hospital Ballymoney 1840-1987 by Cecil Burns (1988)

 - The Workhouses of Ulster by Michael H Gould (1983)

 - The Workhouses of Ireland by John O'Connor (Anvil Books, 1995)

 Unless otherwise indicated, this page () is copyright Peter Higginbotham.
 Contents may not be reproduced without permission.